akhelyesa/phishguard/README.md

 ### Architecture

-Clean Architecture layout — each layer has one job:
+Each folder has one job:

 ```text
 phishguard/